USDA.gov USDA.gov NRCS Home

 Program Sponsor

-The program sponsor for the Limited Resource Farmer & Rancher Tool is Ronald Harris, Director, NRCS Office of Outreach and Advocacy, 202-720-6646.
+The program sponsor for the Limited Resource Farmer & Rancher Tool is Edwin Almodovar, Director, NRCS Office of Outreach and Advocacy, 202-720-6646.
 Mark Peters, Economist, FPAC Business Center, 301-504-1564, is responsible for the annual data updates.

 Limited Resource Definition